 Dr Deborah Brunt is a specialist general practitioner and Fellow of the Royal New Zealand College of General Practice.
 She has special interests in holistic women’s health, and Lifestyle and Integrative Medicine.
 She practices holistic medicine clinic at Ōtepoti Integrative Health in Ōtepoti/Dunedin, New Zealand.

 My journey into medicine began as a child in the UK where I spent many summers at Barnsley Hospital pediatric ward visiting my sister.
-She is one year younger than myself but each summer was hospitalized with severe asthma attacks aggravated by her allergies to pollen.
-I became interested in nutrition, the human body and it’s function and how the environment around us influences our health.
+She is one year younger than me but each summer was hospitalized with severe asthma attacks aggravated by her allergies to pollen.
+I became interested in nutrition, the human body and its function, and how the environment around us influences our health.

 Early Doctor Experience

 I worked as a junior doctor for 3 years before beginning work in general practice in rural NSW, Australia.
 I had inherited a practice of a retired GP who had practiced integrative medicine and most of his patients were on minimal if any medications.

 As I began practice I followed clinical guidelines and treated my patients but was dismayed to see them receive an increasingly long list of medications.
 Often subsequent medications were being prescribed to remedy side effects of former medications.